simokitkat/Innowise-Lab-Internship-Level-0-Simple-calculator/README.md

 - eslint.config.mjs where you can find all the eslint configurations for the project

-- .gitignore where you can find all the file that aren't tracked by git
+- .gitignore where you can find all the files that aren't tracked by git

 - README.md where you can find the description of the project